justinjiajia/bigdata_lab/spark_details/spark_python.md

 - [`env`](https://www.gnu.org/software/coreutils/manual/html_node/env-invocation.html) runs a command with a modified environment.

-- `LD_LIBRARY_PATH` tells the dynamic link loader (a program that starts all applications; typically named `ld. so` on Linux) where to search for the dynamic shared libraries an application was linked against.
+- `LD_LIBRARY_PATH` tells the dynamic link loader (a.k.a. dynamic linker; find and load the shared libraries needed by a program, prepare the program to run, and then run it; typically named `ld. so` on Linux) where to search for the dynamic shared libraries an application was linked against.

-    - Python relies on the dynamic link loader to load shared libraries, especially when using C extension modules or external libraries.

-    - There is the `ldd` command that shows which libraries are needed by a dynamically linked executable (e.g., `python3`)
+    - Many standard library modules and third party libraries in Python are implemented as C-based Modules.
+The dynamic linker is responsible for loading shared libraries (files with extension *.so*) corresponding to these modules.

+    - The dynamic linker scans the list of shared library names embedded in the executable (e.g., `python3`), and load
+      ```shell
+      [hadoop@ip-xxxx ~]$ readelf -d /usr/bin/python3
+      Dynamic section at offset 0x2db0 contains 28 entries:
+       Tag        Type                         Name/Value
+      0x0000000000000001 (NEEDED)             Shared library: [libpython3.9.so.1.0]
+      0x0000000000000001 (NEEDED)             Shared library: [libc.so.6]
+      ...
+      ```

+      - [`readelf -d`](https://man7.org/linux/man-pages/man1/readelf.1.html) shows the dynamic section of the ELF file, listing the direct dependencies (shared libraries) that the executable was linked against.

+      - There is the [`ldd` command](https://man7.org/linux/man-pages/man1/ldd.1.html) that lists both direct and indirect dependencies (libraries required by other libraries) at runtime and the paths resolved by the dynamic linker:

       ```shell
       [hadoop@ip-xxxx ~]$ which python3
       /usr/bin/python3